umbraco/UmbracoDocs/12/umbraco-cms/tutorials/add-google-authentication.md

 # Add Google Authentication (Users)

 The Umbraco Backoffice supports external login providers (OAuth) for performing authentication of your users.
-This could be any OpenIDConnect provider such as Azure Active Directory, Identity Server, Google, or Facebook.
+This could be any OpenIDConnect provider such as Entra ID/Azure Active Directory, Identity Server, Google, or Facebook.

 In this tutorial, we will take you through the steps of setting up a Google login for the Umbraco CMS backoffice.